JayWood/the-seo-framework/readme.txt

 * Elastic WPML URL generation.
 * Improved editorial translations.
 * Automatic option merging.
+* New AJAX integration when adding tags.
 * Personalized error handling for developers.
 * More than 150 new functions for developers.
 * WP Query Admin synchronization for developers.
-* Just AJAX integration when adding tags.
+* Automated setting navigation tabs for developers.

 **Feature highlights visualized:**
 /